leegengyu/OverTheWire-Natas/README.md

 # Walkthrough Guide
 **Natas Level 0 → Level 1**
 You can find the password for the next level on this page.
-**Key Takeaways**: learn how to ...
+**Key Takeaways**: learn how to read the page source.
-*
+* Since there is no visible sign of the password on the loaded page, the page source is the next thing we look to.
+* To access the page source, right-click on anywhere on the page and select "View page source".
+* Tip: CTRL + U is the shortcut key for Chrome web browsers.
-* Password for Level 1:
+* Password for Level 1: gtVrDuiDfck831PqWsLEZy5gyDz1clto